Accelergy-Project/timeloop-accelergy-exercises/exercises/accelergy/02_primitive_architecture_energy/README.md

 To run the exercise, we need to provide 3 inputs to the Accelergy:
 - An ERT.
 - Action counts.
-- A flattened architecture (optional input).
+- A flattened architecture/ the original hierarchical architecture.

 We have provided the `.yaml` files in the input folder.
 To run this exercise, type:

 ```
-    accelergy input/*.yaml -o output/ --enable_flattened_arch 1
+    accelergy input/ -o output/ -f energy_estimation
 ```

 This generates the following output in folder `output/`
 - The received input files and the important evaluation progress are reported on `stdout`.
-- The estimation (pJ) for the primitive components in the design are saved in `estimation.yaml`.
+- The estimation (pJ) for the primitive components in the design are saved in `energy_estimation.yaml`.

 ## Observations